PACE SETTER AWARD for MENTAL HEALTH 2018

 As GP appointments are often very short, think about what you want to say – or write it down to remind you, alternatively use the DocReady App or take a friend or family member with you if you feel you need support.

-LOOK OUT FOR THE NEW MENTAL HEALTH AND WELLBEING NOTICE BOARD AT HENFIELD MEDICAL CENTRE.
+LOOK OUT FOR THE MENTAL HEALTH AND WELLBEING NOTICE BOARD AT HENFIELD MEDICAL CENTRE FOR ANY UPDATES.

 Please visit the links below to access lots of helpful information, regarding Mental Health and Wellbeing and Young People.